Yankees vs. Nationals Player Props Betting Odds

-Oddsmakers have set player props for Gleyber Torres, Lane Thomas and others when the New York Yankees host the Washington Nationals at Yankee Stadium on Tuesday at 7:05 PM ET.
+You can wager on player prop bet odds for Gleyber Torres, Lane Thomas and others on the New York Yankees and Washington Nationals ahead of their matchup at 7:05 PM ET on Wednesday at Yankee Stadium.

 Bet on this matchup or its props with BetMGM!